Date updated: September 2013

-Bass will take almost any bait, with lures and legal-sized live-baits doing best in high summer, and bottom fished baits such as peeler crab, ragworm or fresh Mackerel in the autumn.
+Bass will take almost any bait.
+Lures and legal-sized live-baits do best in high summer and bottom fished baits such as peeler crab, ragworm and fresh mackerel in the autumn.

 Best conditions for catching them:

-The bigger bass will move inshore under the cover of darkness, with dawn and dusk favoured by specimen hunters.
-In summer they will be chasing whitebait and mackerel shoals close in, look for surface activity and gulls sweeping down to join the melee.
+The bigger bass will move inshore under the cover of darkness, with dawn and dusk favored by specimen hunters.
+In summer they will be chasing whitebait and mackerel shoals close inshore.
+Look for surface activity and gulls sweeping down to join the melee.

 Positioning yourself in a gully ready for the boat to turn on the first of the flood can be very productive.
 Move closer to shore as the fish move in with the tide.

-Bass will usually go back well if handled carefully
+Bass will usually survive if they are handled carefully.